Daron’s Guitar Chronicles is a web fiction serial that began posting in November 2009 and concluded in January 2020.

 She first began writing about Daron when she was 16 years old, in high school in suburban New Jersey in the early 1980s.
 Fragments of stories came and went, and Daron figured in several short stories she wrote for classes in college, though never as the central character.
 It seemed for many years like Daron’s story was being told to her by the characters all around him.
 It wasn’t until 1992, in graduate school for a masters degree in writing, that she buckled down and started writing from his point of view.

-And so the material–much praised by editors who nonetheless rejected it as unsalable because of its size and scope–sat on Cecilia’s hard drive for about ten years.
-Until now, when web serialization became a viable reality.
+And so the material–much praised by editors (including editors at Little, Brown and Alyson) who nonetheless rejected it as unsalable because of its size and scope–sat on Cecilia’s hard drive for about ten years.
+Until 2009, when web serialization became a viable reality.

-This is a “crowdfunded” project.
-In other words, if you enjoy what you read here, please consider tossing a tip into the hat or a dollar or two via Paypal, FLattr, or other means.
+This is a crowdfunded project.
+In other words, if you enjoy what you read here, please consider tossing a tip into the hat or a dollar or two via Paypal, Patreon, or Flattr, or other means.
 (The donation page is here).